 Homes are both the places where we live and the foundation stone from which wider communities and their quality of lives are created.
-There is a projected total requirement to accommodate 550,000 hundreds of thousands of approximately 50,000 additional households per annum to 2040.
+There is a projected total requirement to accommodate approximately 50,000 additional households per annum to 2040.